-Joris Opstroom is a senior associate at Florent, and part of the insolvency and restructuring team.
-He specialises in insolvency law and is regularly appointed by the Amsterdam
+Joris Opstroom is a senior associate at Florent, and part of the restructuring and insolvency team.
+Joris advises his clients on (WHOA) restructurings, securities, bankruptcy asset sales and directors' liabilities.
+He is regularly appointed by the Amsterdam Court as bankruptcy trustee.